How the Democrats Are Failing the Resistance

 The effects in that study are small, and need replicating, but make sense to me.
 If I have my phone in my pocket, a small part of my brain is thinking about checking it, or waiting to check it, or otherwise marginally distracted from the task at hand.
 One way I’ve found to counter this proactively is meditation or silence with eyes closed for 30 minutes a day.
 I’ve found this is most effective if you do it before the day really begins.
 It helps steady the addled mind, twitching and eager for an iPhone update.
 It’s helped to turn off all notifications — as long as you don’t then compulsively check every app for updates.
 And then there’s simply leaving the phone at home as often as I can.
 Walking my beagles twice a day, phone-free, helps.
 Every few minutes, I get an addictive tug to consult the black mirror, but when it’s not there at all, my mind slowly calms and I start seeing the actual world again.
 The same thing happens at the gym if I leave the phone in my locker.
 It’s just an hour of pushing weights around — but you’d be surprised how your mind wanders in that little oasis, and how creative and productive that wandering can be.

 If you need to do some concentrated reading, I’ve found going to a local coffee shop without a phone is helpful.
 Going back to a watch to tell the time also helps you leave it behind.
 Ditto an old-school alarm clock for the bedroom.
-Or setting a time each day to look at Twitter, preferably on a lap-top or iPad.
+Or setting a time each day to look at Twitter, preferably on a laptop or iPad.
 Every little roadblock helps.
 Then there’s simply what humans used to call the Sabbath.
-Pick a weekend day and make it phone-free – or at least as phone-free as anyone can in our over-connected age.
+Pick a weekend day and make it phone-free — or at least as phone-free as anyone can in our overconnected age.
 You might be surprised at the relief you feel, the absence of stress, of compulsion, of distraction.
 You might reconsider the deep wisdom of the great religions in insisting on such a space apart from the deadliness of constant doing.

 And last week, I tried an app to counter the apps.
-It’s called “Moment.”
+It’s called Moment.
 It measures your phone time throughout the day, and tells you which apps and habits are driving your use.
 I was shocked at how much time I spend looking at the little shiny gizmo, and surprised by which apps took away most of my daily life.
 It also helps you cut down.
-You can set yourself a daily limit – say, three hours – and each half hour the phone will ping you to show you how much time you’ve already spent.
+You can set yourself a daily limit — say, three hours — and each half-hour the phone will ping you to show you how much time you’ve already spent.
 When your three hours are up, it sets off an alarm.
-When you blow through your limit – and you will – it just keeps reminding you how far over the limit you’ve gone.
+When you blow through your limit — and you will — it just keeps reminding you how far over the limit you’ve gone.
 It can’t stop you but it can help you.
 This epidemic is not going away.
 I keep relapsing.
 But we can try to develop habits and practices that help.
 Short of checking yourself into a monastery, it may be the best you can do.

 Are Students Finally Rebelling Against PC?

-My buddy and former Dish colleague, Chris Bodenner, reports from Reed College – that super-liberal but also old-school-rigorous school in Oregon (colloquially also known as Weed College).
+My buddy and former Dish colleague Chris Bodenner reports from Reed College — that super-liberal but also old-school-rigorous school in Oregon (colloquially also known as Weed College).
 It’s another center for intersectional cry-bullies.
-Here’s a message from a leader of the Reed Against Racism group, or RAR, that has successfully traumatized, silenced and intimidated professors teaching Reed’s classic humanities curriculum, i.e. “white supremacy.”
+Here’s a message from a leader of the Reed Against Racism group, or RAR, that has successfully traumatized, silenced, and intimidated professors teaching Reed’s classic humanities curriculum, i.e., “white supremacy.”
 It is from a Facebook post directed at Reed students not showing sufficient dedication to disrupting lectures:

 To all the white & able(mentally/physically) who don’t come to sit-ins(ever, anymore, rarely): all i got is shade for you. [… If] you ain’t with me, then I will accept that you are against me.
 There’s 6 hums left, I best be seein all u phony ass white allies show-up. […] How you gonna be makin all ur white supremacy messes & not help clean-up your own community by coming and sitting for a frickin hour & still claim that you ain’t a laughin at a lynchin kinda white.

-But the problem the chiding RAR leader was identifying – insufficient ideological zeal among students – was becoming real.
+But the problem the chiding RAR leader was identifying — insufficient ideological zeal among students — was becoming real.
 The shutting down of lectures was beginning to wear thin on many students, especially those who thought they were going to school to learn something other than anti-racism.
 And this year, the freshman class began to rebel.
-The uprising started after the usual disruption of a Humanities class on the first day of school.
+The uprising started after the usual disruption of a humanities class on the first day of school.
 The RAR protesters interrupted the professor, grabbed the mic, and declared “[our] work is just as important as the work of the faculty, so we were going to introduce ourselves as well.”
 And then:

 The pushback from freshmen first came over Facebook.
 “To interrupt a lecture in a classroom setting is in serious violation of academic freedom and is just unthoughtful and wrong,” wrote a student from China named Sicheng, who distributed a letter of dissent against RAR.
 Another student, Isabel, ridiculed the group for its “unsolicited emotional theater.” … [In a subsequent open mic session organized by RAR,] Rollo, a freshman from Houston, described how difficult it was to grow up poor, black, and gay in Texas.
 He then turned to RAR: “No, I won’t subject myself to your politically correct ideas.
 No, I won’t allow myself to be a part of your cause.”
 He criticized the “demagoguery” that “prevents any comprehensive conversation about race outside of ‘racism is bad.’”